Julio César Cortés: Uruguay national team (1962–1970)

 From 1962 to 1970, Cortés appeared in 30 international matches for Uruguay, scoring 3 goals.
 He made his international debut on 2 May 1962 in a 3–2 victory against Scotland in Glasgow shortly before the 1962 World Cup, at which he played in one match.
 He also appeared at the 1966 and 1970 finals, being one of six Uruguayan players to be part of three World Cup squads.

 At the 1966 World Cup, Cortés scored the eventual match-winning goal against France, one of the two goals Uruguay scored in that match and in the entire tournament.
-Uruguay were eliminated in the quarter finals by West Germany in a 4-0 defeat, with Cortes later suspended for a year from international football after he kicked the referee, Jim Finney, at the end of the match.
+Uruguay were eliminated in the quarter finals by West Germany in a 4–0 defeat, with Cortes later suspended for a year from international football after he kicked the referee, Jim Finney, at the end of the match.

-Four years later in Mexico, he played all of Uruguay's six matches, as the team reached semifinals, where they lost to Brazil.
+Four years later in Mexico, he played all of Uruguay's six matches, as the team reached the semifinals, where they lost to Brazil.
 With the consolation match against West Germany, Cortés reached an overall total of 11 World Cup matches played, Uruguay's second-highest mark behind goalkeeper and Peñarol teammate Ladislao Mazurkiewicz's 13.
 The match against the Germans was also his last international match.

 Coaching career

-After having played in Costa Rica in the late 1970s, Cortés became a coach, and thereafter spent almost three decades managing several clubs in Costa Rica, Guatemala, and El Salvador.
+After having played in Costa Rica in the late 1970s, Cortés became a coach and thereafter spent almost three decades managing several clubs in Costa Rica, Guatemala, and El Salvador.

 In 1983, Cortés led Deportivo Suchitepéquez to their only national title to date.
 Other Guatemalan clubs he coached in the 1980s and 1990s are Juventud Retalteca, CSD Comunicaciones, Xelajú MC, and Aurora F.C.
 In Costa Rica, he coached Turrialba F.C and Deportivo Saprissa in the 1990s, and in the 2000s, he coached C.D. Águila of El Salvador, Deportivo Jalapa of Guatemala, and A.D.
 San Carlos of Costa Rica (2007).
-He had been coaching football classes on the "San José Indoor Club" Costa Rica at the time of his death.
+He had been coaching football classes at the "San José Indoor Club" in Costa Rica at the time of his death.

 Guatemala national team (1987–88 and 2000–03)

 In 1987, Cortés was named head coach of the Guatemala national team, managing it at that year's Pan American Games.
 This tenure lasted just over one year until he was replaced by Jorge Roldán in April 1988.
-Cortés' second period as Guatemala's manager began in June 2000, and ended three years later, in what is one of the longest uninterrupted tenures for a coach of the Guatemalan team.
-During that time, Guatemala failed to qualify to the 2002 World Cup, but won the 2001 UNCAF Nations Cup – its first international title in 34 years – and finished runner up of that tournaments two years later.
+Cortés' second period as Guatemala's manager began in June 2000 and ended three years later, in what is one of the longest uninterrupted tenures for a coach of the Guatemalan team.
+During that time, Guatemala failed to qualify for the 2002 World Cup, but won the 2001 UNCAF Nations Cup – its first international title in 34 years – and finished runner-up of that tournament two years later.